 For each workshop associated with REFSQ, the workshop organizing team should include at least one program chair who does not submit any paper to the workshop.

-Submit your proposal via Easychair in PDF format at: https://easychair.org/conferences/?conf=refsq2023 Make sure to check the Workshop Proposal option.
+Submit your proposal via Easychair in PDF format at: https://easychair.org/conferences/?conf=refsq2024 Make sure to select the Workshop Proposal option.